anesh123/blogArt/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Blog Art

+* A Blogging Web Application initially designed for art work and paintings.

+* Two Componenets - User view and Creator/Blog owner interface

+* User view - Allows you to view posts, post comments and react to posts.

+* Creator View - Allows you to create, publish/unpublish, delete new posts(with images and videos) and reply to comments

+# Software Learnt and used

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+* HTML

-* Database initialization
+* CSS

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* JavaScript

-* ...
+* AWS(EC2, S3)

+# Working on:

+* Settings panel for User preferences